 Pictured are, from left, Helen Smith and Barbara Smith, hostesses, and presenter David Whaley.

-The Nora Lancaster Garden Club met at the Farmville-Prince Edward Library on Jan.
-17. David Whaley, director of design, publication and visual arts of Longwood University presented the program, "Creating a Creative Line Arrangement."
+The Nora Lancaster Garden Club met at the Farmville-Prince Edward Community Library on Jan.
+17. David Whaley, director of design, publications and visual arts of Longwood University, presented the program, "Creating a Creative Line Arrangement."
 Whaley's presentation included multiple demonstrations of line arrangements.

 Start the conversation, or Read more at Farmville Herald.